^

 Plumbing and Electrical: Because Certified Cabinet Installers are not certified to perform plumbing or electrical tasks for liability reasons, it is imperative that you contact the appropriately trained tradespeople, who should work in these areas be required.

 Caution!
-Construction Zone: Due to safety considerations it is imperative that your children and your pets remain out of the work area as much as possible while your installer is working.
+Construction Zone: Due to safety considerations, it is imperative that your children and your pets remain out of the work area as much as possible while your installer is working.
 Remember that your kitchen will be under construction and this is now a construction zone.
 Your cabinet installer may leave the site if working conditions pose a threat to you, your family, your new cupboards or themselves.

 CABINET DELIVERY